Date of report: 14/07/2023

 |3||INVESTIGATION and INQUEST |

-On 3 January 2023 I commenced an investigation into the death of PETER MARTIN AARON FLEMING.
-The investigation concluded at the end of the inquest on 4 July 2023.
+On 27 September 2021 an investigation was commenced into the death of Emily Corfield (DOB 30/12/79) who died on 19 September 2011.
+The investigation concluded at the end of the inquest on 11 July 2023.
+The conclusion of the inquest was an alcohol related death.

 |4||CIRCUMSTANCES OF THE DEATH |

 The circumstances of the death are as follows :

 Emily Corfield was aged 41 at the time of her death.
 She had a past medical history of vitamin B12 deficiency, anxiety, depression and excess alcohol consumption.
 She had some support for her alcohol misuse.
 On 20 April 2021 she was admitted into hospital with coffee ground vomiting and chronic alcohol misuse.
 She was discharged on 26 April 2021 with outpatient OGD and was due for review by alcohol liaison as an outpatient.
 There was no evidence that she had had an inpatient assessment by the alcohol liaison team.
 On 30 May 2021 she was admitted into hospital again with coffee ground vomiting and alcohol withdrawal.
 There was no evidence of the alcohol liaison team involvement whilst an inpatient.
 Emily discharged herself against advice on 4 June 2021 having the capacity to do so.
 On 19 September 2021 Emily was found deceased in her bed at her home [REDACTED].

 During the course of the inquest, the evidence revealed matters giving rise to concern.